saraachour/stanford-cs104.github.io/src/routes/+page.svelte.md

   import Instructor from '$lib/Instructor.svelte';
 </script>

-# CS 45: Software Tools Every Programmer Should Know (Spring '23)
+# CS 45: Software Tools Every Programmer Should Know

 ## Course Description

 Classes teach you all about advanced topics within CS, from operating systems to machine learning, but there’s one critical subject that’s rarely covered,